learn-js/learnjs-02-2d-games/book.md

 This book is under active development.
 You'll get all future updates for free!

 ### This book is open source
+Contribute errata or content requests at the GitHub repository for this book: [github.com/learn-js/learnjs-02-2d-games](https://github.com/learn-js/learnjs-02-2d-games)

 # Introduction to the HTML5 canvas tag